Personal work

 Continuous point light source forming a straight line

-Continuous linear light sources form the
+Continuous linear light sources

 surface